No products in the cart.

 Monon Behavior is the title of a series of satirical books by Diego Manna on the peculiarities of the people of Trieste, written in a style that reflects that of university publications, giving to the whole a “pseudo-scientific” cut.
 Subsequently the brand has evolved, merging with the opinion website Bora.La of Trieste and the surrounding area, and taking care of its publications.

-In addition, there is also a section dedicated to games with Frico, the game by Diego Manna and Erika Ronchin, which jokes about the rivalry between Trieste and Udine that fosters a better understanding of each other.
+In addition, there is also a section dedicated to games with Frico and Barkolana by Diego Manna and Erika Ronchin, which joke about the tipical characteristics of the Region FVG.

 The Cooperativa Da Amici Viviamo Insieme Dividendo Esperienze, or ‘DAVIDE’ for short, was born in 2000 thanks to a group of families with disabled children living in a mountainous area.
 In the years since then it has predominantly operated in the agricultural sector, with activities such as the biologically certified rearing of laying hens.
 In 2006, the first course of weaving with handlooms was run that, over the years, has turned into an activity with an ever increasing quality and a growing recognition in the territory.